-This article gives you a complete guide to ecommerce outsourcing, covering the types of outsourcing, services involved, its difference from insourcing, the challenges companies face, and how outsourcing can help your company.
+This article gives you a complete guide to e-commerce outsourcing, covering the types of outsourcing, services involved, their difference from insourcing, the challenges companies face, and how outsourcing can help your company.
 Read on to learn more.

 Some of the industry’s most frequently outsourced services are:

 - Web Development (both backend and frontend)

 - Inventory Management